Undergraduate Advising

 Seniors

-As a senior you will soon be entering the workforce or applying to graduate school.
+As a senior, you will soon be entering the workforce or applying to graduate school.
 Several of our upper division courses are beneficial preparation for successful portfolio and application writing.
 Also, if you have not yet completed the Area A2 General Education Requirement, any of our upper division courses, Writing 105A-Z, 107A-Z, or 109AA-ZZ, will satisfy this requirement.

 Transfer Student UCSB Writing Requirements